baoduy/React-MaterialUI-Starter-Kit/README.md

 However if you are not hosting this app in IIS just simply delete this file.or leave if there.
 There is no impact to the application.

 ### Azure Service Fabric Support
+All stuffs in `service-fabric` folder are using for **[Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/)** hosting purpose.
+The project inside this folder will copy all files in dist folder and host as a static side in Azure Service Fabric.

+Defiantly, If you are not using **Azure Service Fabric**.
+This folder shall be deleted.

+>**Please note that the Gzip had been enabled for all supports above**

 ### All commands